Transporting Ashes

 Shipping domestically

 The United States Postal Service (USPS) is the only agency authorized to ship cremated remains in the US.
 FedEx, UPS, and DHL do not ship cremated remains.
-Fortunately, the USPS has well-established guidelines for exactly what you need to do.
-Instructions are available on the USPS website (click here), or you can download their publication #139, How to Pack and Ship Cremated Remains, for detailed information.
+Fortunately, the USPS has established guidelines for exactly what you must do.
+Instructions are available on the USPS website (click here), or you can download USPS publication #139, How to Pack and Ship Cremated Remains, for detailed information.

-- Cremated remains (both human and animal) must be shipped by Priority Mail Express® or Priory Mail Express International®.
+1. When shipping cremated remains (both human and animal), you must use Priority Mail Express® or Priory Mail Express International®.

 International shipping